LingyunXiong/LingyunXiong.github.io/club.markdown

 Virtual event on Zoom (Meeting ID: 928 5186 7036; Passcode: 002273).

 Abstract:\
 Spontaneous neural activity is one of the most highly conserved features of all nervous systems examined to date, yet its function remains largely unknown.
 The initial development of transgenic animals expressing GCaMP6s in neurons allowed simultaneous pan-neural imaging of the freshwater polyp Hydra vulgaris at single cell resolution, which revealed a set of anatomically non-overlapping neural ensembles associated with specific behaviors.
 Interestingly, this work also revealed the presence of synchronous spontaneous activity throughout the nervous system while the animal is not engaged in any behavior (i.e., is “at rest”), suggesting spontaneous, or “resting state,” neural activity is highly conserved and likely plays an important role in all nervous systems.
 We have now generated a transgenic animal expressing cytoplasmic GCaMP7s and nuclear tdTomato, which allows the imaging and automatic tracking of neurons in behaving Hydra at single cell resolution.
 In addition to capturing high resolution neural activity, we have also created automatic behavioral tracking models that allow us to quantify individual Hydra behavior.
-With these new tools, we have begun exploring the role of spontaneous, or resting state, neural activity in Hydra, testing the hypothesis that low frequency spontaneous neural activity may be critical for coordinating organism-wide neural activity and behavior.
+With these new tools, we have begun exploring the role of spontaneous, or resting state, neural activity in Hydra, testing the hypothesis that low frequency spontaneous neural activity may be critical for coordinating organism-wide neural activity and behavior. ([Topical Review](https://royalsocietypublishing.org/doi/10.1098/rstb.2019.0763))

 ![DynamicsClub](/images/DynamicsClub_Sep2024.pdf)